-This 3rd in a series on the Magisterium of the Catholic Church explores infallibility: the teaching that the bishops of the Catholic Church, and the Pope in particular, can, in certain circumstances, teach in a way that is guaranteed to be infallible or without error.
+This 3rd in a series on the Magisterium of the Catholic Church explores episcopal & papal infallibility: the doctrine that the bishops of the Catholic Church, and the Pope in particular, can, in certain circumstances, teach in a way that is guaranteed to be infallible or without error.

 If there is any dogma that sticks in the craw of non-Catholics, it is the dogma of Papal Infallibility.
 “How,” ask many, “can Catholics actually believe that any human being be incapable of error?”

 But what about the human authors of sacred Scripture?
 The gospel narratives are quite frank about the foibles of Peter, Paul, and the rest.
 But all Christians believe that their writings come not from them, but were inspired by the Holy Spirit.
 In all that they teach us about God and his plan for our salvation, they are therefore “inerrant.”

 The Pope and bishops of the Catholic Church are no less human than the apostles and evangelists.
 Left to themselves, they can make their share of mistakes.
 But in their capacity as apostolic teachers, they are not left to themselves.
 They receive divine assistance much like Peter received at Caesarea Philippi when he blurted out that Jesus was the Christ, the Son of God (Matthew 16: 16-17).

 So the Church believes that when the bishops of the world, in the course of their ordinary teaching and preaching, together present a doctrine to God’s people as something revealed by God, they teach this dogma infallibly by virtue of the Ordinary, Universal Magisterium.

 Ecumenical Councils – infallible Dogma